Norway Rock Festival

-The Norway Rock Festival, formerly known as the Kvinesdal Rock Festival, is an annual rock and metal festival held in Kvinesdal, Norway since 2006.
+The Norway Rock Festival, formerly known as the Kvinesdal Rock Festival, is an annual rock and metal festival held in Kvinesdal Municipality, Norway since 2006.
 The 2007 edition took place between 12 and 15 July.
 At the 2008 festival, two people were found dead near a bus.
 Initial reports suggested carbon monoxide poisoning as the cause of death.
 The 2009 edition took place between 9 and 12 July.

 The 2010 edition took place between 7 and 11 July.